Things to Do With Kids: Central Louisiana

-Wildlife Attractions in Central Louisiana
+Kid-Friendly Wildlife Attractions

 Alexandria Zoo: Experience the wild animals of Asia and Africa, take a stroll through the Australian Walkabout, see native South American wildlife or simply get an up-close look at the creatures lurking in Louisiana’s backyard.
 Hop on the zoo’s train, let the kids burn off some energy on the playground, grab a bite in the Palm Café and hit the gift shop on your way out.
 A top family-oriented attraction in central Louisiana, the Alexandria Zoo should make the top of your to-do list.

 Natchitoches National Fish Hatchery and Aquarium: The only federal fish hatchery in Louisiana offers a rare opportunity to see largemouth bass, bluegill and catfish raised to stock National Wildlife Refuges and federal waters, plus alligator gar, alligator snapping turtles, freshwater mussels and other recreational species across 53 ponds.
 An onsite aquarium features more than a dozen tanks filled with local fish, alligators and turtles, plus a wood duck display, replica Caddo Indian village and mock archaeological dig site.

 Kisatchie National Forest: Louisiana’s only national forest features more than 604,000 acres of land waiting to be explored.
 Hike or bike its trails, canoe or kayak its rivers, cast a line for fish, take a horseback ride or enjoy a scenic drive to spot grand vistas, rippling waterfalls and hidden caves.
 And the best part?
 You can set up camp to enjoy even more adventures the next day.

 North & South Toledo Bend State Parks: Nestled on opposite ends of one of the country’s largest man-made reservoirs, these two state parks offer camping, hiking, biking, birding, pools, lake swimming and boating along with beautiful waterfront views.
 Be sure to bring your fishing gear, too.
 Toledo Bend Reservoir is nationally known for top-notch bass fishing!